valterUo/starter-hugo-academic-template/content/post/classiq_coding_competition_kakuro/index.md

 ---
-title: Studies on solving Kakuro puzzle with Grover's algorithm
+title: Studies on Solving Kakuro Puzzle with Grover's Algorithm
 subtitle:

 # Summary for listings and search engines